dwslab/melt/6_matcher_packaging/2_HOBBIT.md

 3. Adjust settings in pom.xml to your needs.
 4. Implement your matcher (see Matcher development).
 5. Make sure docker is running on your machine.
-6. Execute ```mvn deploy``` to create seals zip and deploy docker image to hobbit server.
+6. Execute ```mvn deploy``` to deploy the docker image to hobbit server.
-   - If you only execute ```mvn install``` it will create seals zip and hobbit docker image locally.
+   - If you only execute ```mvn install``` it will create the hobbit docker image locally.
-   - If you execute ```mvn package``` only seals zip will be created.
-7. The seals zip can be found in the target folder and the hobbit docker image in the local docker repository.
+7. The hobbit docker image can be found in the local docker repository.

 ## In More Detail
 - for Hobbit submission